Lucifer-AY/lucifer-AY/README.md

 ---
 <!-- <h1><img src="https://raw.githubusercontent.com/aemmadi/aemmadi/master/wave.gif" width="30px"> Hi, I’m Shadab azam ansari</h1> -->
-<h3>I'm a Student.</h3>
+<h3>I'm a Student Anurag Yadav.</h3>

 - 🎓 I am pursuing My Bachelors in **Computer Science** from **Rungta College of Engineering and Technology**. <br>
-- 👀 I’m interested in Open Source, Web Development, UI/UX and Programming.
+- 👀 I’m interested in Artificial Intelligence, Machine Learning, and Programming.
-- 💬 I would love to talk React.js and Web Development.
+- 💬 I would love to talk about AI/ML .
 - 💞️ I’m looking to collaborate on any open source platform.
 - 💡 I am currently focusing on **Data Structures and Algorithm** in *Java* and **Python**. <br>
 - 📚 I am looking forward to enhance my knowledge by learning new skills and grow in the tech fields.